beenlanced/ai_mcp_server/README.md

 - `Docker` to containerize an MCP server remote usage,
 - `FastMCP` the Python framework that simplifies the creation of servers and clients using the Model Context Protocol (MCP), which standardizes how AI applications connect to data and tools,
-- `Gemini AI`, Google's advanced AI model (e.g., LLM) that I use to generate various types of content, including text in conjunction with the MCP server and it's MCP tools, prompts, and resources.
+- `Gemini AI`, Google's advanced AI model (e.g., LLM) that I use to generate various types of content, including text in conjunction with the MCP server and its MCP tools, prompts, and resources.
 - `gemini-2.5-flash` the generative AI model that I used,
 - `Git` (version control),
 - `MCP` the protocol standardizing how AI applications connect to data and tools,
 - `Node.js` JavaScript runtime environment to help run MCP inspector,
 - `NPM` Node Package Manager the default packet manager for Node.js,
 - `Prompt Engineering` to provide instructions for the LLM on how to retrieve information,
-- `Python` the standard modules,
+- `Python` the standard modules, and
 - `uv` package management including use of `ruff` for linting and formatting.

 ---